vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

    isEnabledFor(level)

-      Indicates if a message of severity *level* would be processed by this logger.
+      Indicates if a message of severity 	- level* would be processed by this logger.
 This method checks first the module-level level set by "logging.disable(level)" and then the logger's effective level as determined by "getEffectiveLevel()".